kdc898/auto-save-backup/README.md

 Ensure compatibility with other file types such as .psd Save older versions to other files as savepoints Create a GUI for ease of use

+Status:
+5/24/26: added initial Python program that saves a backup of a specified file while in that same folder.
+More testing is needed for backups of folders.
+File name is currently hard-coded.
+The program only works when in the same folder or it throws 'File does not exists!,            please give the complete path'.